romkatv/gitstatus/README.md

 To build from locally modified sources, read [build.zsh](https://github.com/romkatv/gitstatus/tree/master/build.zsh) and improvise.
 This is a release script from which you'll have to devise a local build script.
-Expect painful experinece if you aren't familiar with ZSH, C++, GCC, CMake or GNU make.
+Expect painful experience if you aren't familiar with ZSH, C++, GCC, CMake or GNU make.

 ## User documentation